Driving licence in the United Kingdom: Regulations

+Non-professional drivers are not required to carry a driving licence while driving, but section 164 of the Road Traffic Act 1988 and earlier legislation allows a police officer to require a driver to produce a driving licence within seven days at a police station chosen by the driver.
+The form which was once issued in such circumstances, the HO/RT 1, was known colloquially as "a producer".

-Provisional Licences and Learner Drivers
+Provisional licences and learner drivers

 Applications for a provisional driving licence can be made in Great Britain from the age of 15 years and 9 months and in Northern Ireland from 16 years and 10 months.
 Once a United Kingdom driving test has been passed, the driving licence is valid for driving a moped or light quad bike from age 16, and a car from age 17, or 16 for those who receive, or have applied for, the higher or enhanced rate of the mobility component of PIP or DLA.
 A driving test consists of three sections: theory, hazard perception and a driving examination.
 Until this test has been passed, a driver may hold only a provisional licence and is subject to certain conditions.

 The conditions attached to provisional licences for a particular category of vehicle are: